 \begin{lemma} Let $X=G/\Gamma$ be a connected nilmanifold and $a\in G$ be an ergodic nilrotation.

 Then there exists a connected sub-nilmanifold $Z$ of $X^\ell$ such that for a.e. $g\in G$ the element $b_g=(g^{-1}ag,g^{-1}a^2g,\ldots,g^{-1}a^\ell g)$ acts ergodically on $Z$. \end{lemma} \begin{remark} The independence of $Z$ on the generic $g\in G$ will not be needed, only that $Z$ is connected will be used. \end{remark} \begin{proof} This is an easy consequence of a limit formula that appears in Theorem~2.2 of \cite{Z0} (the details of the deduction appear in Corollary~2.10 of \cite{Fr}). \end{proof} We are now ready to give the proof of Theorem~B'. \begin{proof}[Proof of Theorem~B'] Fix $\ell\in\N$.
-For $r\in\N$ let $S_r$ be the subset of $S$ defined in Lemma~\ref{L:rmulties}.
+For $r\in\N$ let

+be the subset of $S$ defined in the statement of Theorem~B'.
 It suffices to show that for every system $(Y,\mathcal{B},\mu,T)$, and $f\in L^\infty(\mu)$ non-negative and not a.e. zero, there exists an $r\in\N$ such that

 Suppose first that the system is ergodic.
 Using a slight modification of Proposition~\ref{P:seminorm'}, we see that the nilfactor $\mathcal{Z}$ is characteristic for the multiple ergodic averages appearing in \eqref{E:positive} (remember $\cZ$ contains all factors $\cZ_\ell$ for $\ell\in\N$).
 Therefore, it suffices to verify \eqref{E:positive} with $\E(f|\mathcal{Z})$ in place of $f$.
 As a consequence, by Theorem~\ref{T:HoKra}, we can assume that our system is an inverse limit of nilsystems.